 Though remote work and shared coworking spaces are increasingly common, office buildings remain the primary locations where many of us spend our workdays.

-As popular as offices can be, the DMV metro area covers large portions of two states, and an entire nation’s capital.
+As popular as offices can be, the DMV metro area covers large portions of two states and an entire nation’s capital.
 It’s large, crowded, and congested with traffic.
 As a result, tech talent is often dispersed into small pockets spread out between parts of DC proper, Arlington, Baltimore, Bethesda, Tysons, Reston, Leesburg, and other places.

 Due to this congestion, engineers usually don’t want to commute more than 25 miles in the DC area.
-Unless your company headquarters is located in the right location, you won’t find the right people that close to your office.
+Unless your company headquarters is located in the right location, you won’t find the right people that are close to your office.

 If you’re planning to scale a large team of software developers in DC, you’ll need to conduct a talent assessment of the area surrounding your future offices before you move in.
-Otherwise, you’ll probably need to offer telecommuting days during the week, be open to hiring engineers who are language agnostic, or build with a more flexible technology stack.
+Otherwise, you’ll probably need to offer telecommuting days during the week, be open to hiring engineers who are language agnostic or build with a more flexible technology stack.